mapteb/new-approach-to-angular-development/README.md

 The approach uses the following steps:

 1. Identify the state transitions for the required application
-2. Configure the states, events and processes identified in the state transitions in Typescript const variables
+2. Configure the states, events and processes identified in the state transitions in Typescript enum and const variables
 3. Generate a starter app using Angular cli
 4. Add the components and sevices needed using Angular cli
 5. Create a broker component that implements the identified state transitions
-6. Update the application components to forward the events raised to the broker component
+6. Update the application components to forward the events to the broker component

 ## State Transitions: